-Gartner receives money from vendors through subscriptions, consulting and events.
-(Gartner charges vendors for booths and for access to buyers.
-For instance, in addition to putting on the conference, Gartner will do things like arranging special meetings on certain topics which are attended by a number of customers and one vendor.)
+Gartner receives money from vendors through subscriptions, consulting, and events.
+(Gartner charges vendors for booths and access to buyers.
+For instance, in addition to putting on the conference, Gartner will do things like arranging special meetings on specific topics that are attended by several customers and one vendor.)
 The vendor payments reside in the roughly thirty percent of the business that is represented by consulting and events.

 The fact that Gartner is paid by the entities that it rates is brought up by people who know this fact, but Gartner makes every effort to keep this secret.

 The Case Study of SAM Software